 It is common knowledge that digital marketing is a necessity for the success of any business, and this includes brick and mortar companies.
 With the rise of smart devices, increasing numbers of people are searching for goods and services online as opposed to word of mouth or physical advertising.

-But business owners face a huge problem in terms of digital marketing.
-There is simply too much information and so many choices that decision fatigue is a frequent phenomenon.
+But There is simply too much information and so many choices that decision fatigue is a frequent situation business owners face in terms of digital marketing.
 It can be difficult to streamline efforts and focus on one or two marketing channels that really deliver.
 Many stretch themselves too thin across multiple marketing outlets.
 For this reason, it is important to select the digital marketing technique that delivers the best return on investment.

 It is worth noting that ROI can be a little difficult to pin down, and time is also an investment that can be hard to quantify in dollar terms.
 Additionally, some strategies are orientated towards long-term returns and focus on increasing customer loyalty as opposed to making immediate sales.

 #1 – Content Marketing & SEO